What are NoSQL databases?

 - Scalability: NoSQL databases are generally designed to scale out by using distributed clusters of hardware instead of scaling up by adding expensive and robust servers.
 Some cloud providers handle these operations behind-the-scenes as a fully managed service.

-- High-performance: NoSQL database are optimized for specific data models (such as document, key-value, and graph) and access patterns that enable higher performance than trying to accomplish similar functionality with relational databases.
+- High-performance: NoSQL database are optimized for specific data models and access patterns that enable higher performance than trying to accomplish similar functionality with relational databases.

 - Highly functional: NoSQL databases provide highly functional APIs and data types that are purpose built for each of their respective data models.